Michael P. Anderson: Early life and education

-In 1981, Anderson earned a Bachelor of Science degree in physics and astronomy from the University of Washington in Seattle, and in 1990 he was awarded a Master of Science degree in physics from Creighton University in Omaha.
+In 1981, Anderson graduated with a Bachelor of Science degree in physics and astronomy from the University of Washington in Seattle.
+In 1990, he earned a Master of Science degree in physics from Creighton University in Omaha, Nebraska.

 Air Force career

 Upon Anderson's graduation from the University of Washington, he was commissioned a second lieutenant in the U.S. Air Force.
-After completing a year of technical training at Keesler Air Force Base in Mississippi, he was assigned to Randolph Air Force Base in Texas.
-At Randolph he served as chief of communication maintenance for the 2015th Communication Squadron and later as director of information system maintenance for the 1920th Information System Group.
+After completing a year of technical training at Keesler Air Force Base in Mississippi, Anderson was assigned to Randolph Air Force Base in Texas.
+At Randolph, he served as chief of communication maintenance for the 2015th Communication Squadron and later as director of information system maintenance for the 1920th Information System Group.

-In 1986, he was selected to attend Undergraduate Pilot Training at Vance Air Force Base, Oklahoma.
-Upon graduation he was assigned to the 2d Airborne Command and Control Squadron, Offutt Air Force Base, Nebraska as an EC-135 pilot, flying the Strategic Air Command's airborne command post code-named "Looking Glass."
-He completed his master's degree while stationed at Offutt.
+In 1986, Anderson was selected to attend Undergraduate Pilot Training at Vance Air Force Base, Oklahoma.
+Upon graduation, he was assigned to the 2d Airborne Command and Control Squadron, Offutt Air Force Base, Nebraska as an EC-135 pilot, flying the Strategic Air Command's airborne command post code-named "Looking Glass."
+Anderson completed his master's degree while stationed at Offutt.

-From January 1991 to September 1992, he served as an aircraft commander and instructor pilot in the 920th Air Refueling Squadron, Wurtsmith Air Force Base, Michigan.
+From January 1991 to September 1992, Anderson served as an aircraft commander and instructor pilot in the 920th Air Refueling Squadron, Wurtsmith Air Force Base, Michigan.

-From September 1992 to February 1995 he was assigned as an instructor pilot and tactics officer in the 380th Air Refueling Wing, Plattsburgh Air Force Base, New York.
+From September 1992 to February 1995, Anderson was assigned as an instructor pilot and tactics officer in the 380th Air Refueling Wing, Plattsburgh Air Force Base, New York.

-Anderson had logged more than 3,000 hours of flight time when NASA selected him for astronaut training in December 1994.
-He was one of 19 candidates selected from a pool of 2,962 applicants.
+Anderson logged more than 3,000 hours of flight time when NASA selected him for astronaut training in December 1994.
+Anderson was one of 19 candidates selected from a pool of 2,962 applicants.